-We are a party to a management agreement with our Manager pursuant to which our Manager provides for the day-to-day management of our operations.
 The management agreement requires our Manager to manage our business and affairs in conformity with the policies and investment guidelines approved and monitored by our Board.
 The management agreement has an initial term that expires on October 22, 2020 and will be automatically renewed for one-year terms thereafter unless terminated by either us or our Manager.
 Under certain circumstances, our Manager is entitled to receive a termination fee from us in an amount equal to three times the average annual management fee amount earned by our Manager during the two four-quarter periods ending as of the end of the most recently completed fiscal quarter prior to the effective date of termination or, in the case of non-renewal, the expiration of the term.

 Our Manager, through its services agreement with Freedom Mortgage, provides us with our officers and appropriate support personnel in order to deliver the management services called for under the management agreement.
-We reimburse our Manager for the allocable share of the salary and benefits paid to our Chief Financial Officer (who also serves as our Treasurer and Secretary), our controller and our general counsel, based on agreed upon percentages originally based on the working time and effort spent on matters related to our company.
-The amount of the salary and benefits reimbursed with respect to these officers is subject to the approval of our Compensation Committee of our Board.
-Our Compensation Committee does not determine the amount of cash compensation paid to any of our officers.
+We reimburse our Manager for our allocable share of the salary and benefits paid to our Chief Financial Officer (who also serves as our Treasurer and Secretary), our controller and our general counsel, based on agreed upon percentages originally based on the working time and effort spent on matters related to our company.
+The amount of the salary and benefits reimbursed with respect to these officers is subject to the approval of our Compensation Committee, but our Compensation Committee does not determine the amount of cash compensation paid to any of our officers.